codazoda/opendraw/README.md

 # OpenDraw

 OpenDraw is a code based drawing tool.
-It's inspired by my work on generative art and by OpenSCAD.
+It's inspired by my work on generative art and by the utility of OpenSCAD.

 ![OpenDraw Screenshot](opendraw.png)

+This is a very early alpha release that I'm experimenting on.
+It is not year ready for others.

 ## Installing